Artist of the Year

 This award is a once in a lifetime honor which is awarded to a member of JWS who has contributed their time and energy to keep the organization going and growing, as well as entering JWS juried shows and winning awards.
 This is not a monetary award.
 The candidates must be good artists who have donated their time to help the board by accepting a position on the board, chairing shows, chairing committees or other service to JWS.

-The Artist of the Year honor was awarded to 15 JWS members from 1997 to 2003 and 22 from 2008 to 2023.
+Section 3.
+The Artist of the Year honor was awarded to 15 JWS members from 1997 to 2003 and 23 from 2008 to 2024.
 It was reinstated in 2008 to recognize outstanding service to JWS as well as outstanding art work.
 Additional information about honorees is available by clicking on the name below.

 1997